 The internet is full of advice on how to save money, but there's not as much information out there on what habits might be keeping you from being financially stable.
 If you're wondering why your bank balance isn't growing as fast as you'd like, take a look at these potential culprits.

-These are just some of the many ways you might be sabotaging your finances without even realizing it.
+These are just some of the many ways you might be sabotaging your finances without even realizing it; but that doesn't mean you have to punish yourself over them.
 By identifying the problem and taking action, you can make sure that your bank account is growing as quickly as you'd like.
 If you can break these habits, you will be well on your way to financial freedom.

 13 Habits That Are Keeping You Poor